searchkit/searchkit/docs/server/searchkit_express.md

  }, app)
  ```

- This will add the following endpoints to your root url
+ This will add the following endpoints to your root url which will route to the `movies` index on your elasticsearch instance
  * POST /_search
  * POST /_msearch